IsraelAzoulay/BTC-Price-Predictor/README.md

 ## Getting Started
 1. Clone the repository.
 2. Open the provided Google Colab notebooks.
-3. Feel free to customize the models for your own experiments.
+3. Feel free to customize the models/code for your own experiments.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.